 I pray that it will be a blessing to yours, too.

 (written by @mrharbourbreeze)

 I love Christmas lights.
 I was probably the first in town to put them up this year.
 My neighbors probably thought I was nuts, but oh well!
 Here on the coast, it seems like we need some sparkle and twinkle to brighten up the long evenings and dark mornings.
-It took a while, but eventually everyone else in town ‘copied’ me.
+It might take a few days, but eventually everyone else in town will ‘copy’ me.

 Twinkle Light Walks

 One of my favourite memories from college happened just before the Christmas break one year.
 My good friend Matt and I were tired from a long day/week of finishing off papers and taking exams.
 However, we just weren’t tired enough to call it a day.
 So, we went out late in the evening and walked through the silent, snowy streets of our little college town.